-The further elements of ALL's SCR are shown in the subsequent table (see also section Error!
-R eference source not found.).
+The further elements of ALL's SCR are shown in the subsequent table.
 They comprise the SCR for operational risks, which is based on ALL's GWP and does not consider diversification effects, as well as the loss absorbing capacity of technical provisions and deferred taxes.
-The latter reflect that the incurred losses in the SCR calculation would not be entirely borne by ALL's own funds, but also reduce its liabilities towards policyholders (technical provisions) and its tax liabilities.
+The latter reflect that the incurred losses in the SCR calculation would not be entirely borne by ALL's own funds, but also reduce its liabilities towards policyholders (technical provisions) and its tax tax tax tax table.